-In early years, toys must have very limited number of inputs given simultaneously.
+In the olden times, toys must have had very limited number of inputs, given simultaneously.
 It is important to encourage the ability to concentrate with a toy.
 Most young children clearly prefer toys that have simple objectives of play.
-A good toy will keep children engaged, focussed on the challenge at hand, give them food for thought and an opportunity to experiment, will help them learn from their own mistakes without the need for an adult or parent to intervene.
+A good toy will keep children engaged, focused on the challenge at hand, give them food for thought and an opportunity to experiment, will help them learn from their own mistakes without the need for an adult or parent to intervene.

 Next time, when you are out to buy a toy, keep it simple yet challenging.
 Your child will be more focused and happier and will cherish her toys.